-This hope was realised in by Avila, Mikhail Lyubich, who brought to a close this long line of research.
+This hope was realised in by Avila, Welington de Melo, and Mikhail Lyubich, who brought to a close this long line of research.
 Avila and his co-authors considered a very general class of dynamical systems, called unimodal maps (the function above is one of them).
 They proved that, if one chooses such a map at random, the map will be either regular or stochastic.
 Their work provides a unified, comprehensive picture of the behavior of these systems.

 This work belongs entirely to the field of pure mathematics.
 Avila and his co-authors were not directly interested in modelling real-life systems, such as animal populations or the stockmarket.
 Rather, their aim is to understand the mathematical structures that are left when you strip those messy real-life systems down to their bare bones.
 Such foundational understanding is essential for real-life applications that are sometimes far removed from the original motivation.